michalmietlinski/Interview-questions/Front-end/JS/readme.md

 * What shoul Class contain?
 * What are the arrow functions?

+### Prototypes

+* What are prototypes?
+* Where do you use prototypes?
+* What are general rules for good use of prototypes in JS?
+* What does __proto_ do?

 ### Object programming

 * What is object in JS?
+* What methods for objects do you know?
+* What does object.assign() do?
+* How can you initiate object in JS?
 * What can you attach to JS object?
+* How can you iterate by objects?
+* How can you iterate within object properties?
 * What is the difference between object programming and functional programming?
 * What is a setter?
 * What is a getter?